iterative/dvc.org/content/docs/user-guide/experiment-management.md

-`dvc experiments` commands let you work on DVC [pipelines](/doc/command-reference/dag) in a virtual branch, so that each experiment is captured automatically in a way that you can visualize later.
-The
-<abbr>workspace</abbr> may reflect each experiment's results for you to check,
-but there's no need to save them manually.
-The base workflow goes like this:
+`dvc experiments` commands let you work on DVC [pipelines](/doc/command-reference/dag) in a virtual branch, so that each experiment is captured automatically in a way that you can review and roll back later.
+The <abbr>workspace</abbr> may reflect each experiment's results for you to check, but there's no need to save them manually.
+The base workflow goes like
+this:

-- Establish or change the <abbr>dependencies</abbr> (e.g. input data or source code), <abbr>parameters</abbr>, or commands (`cmd` field of `dvc.yaml`) of your stages.
+- Modify <abbr>dependencies</abbr> (e.g. input data or source code),
+  <abbr>parameters</abbr>, or commands (`cmd` field of `dvc.yaml`) of a
+  committed stage.
 - Use `dvc exp run` (instead of `repro`) to execute the pipeline, which creates a transient commit that records this experiment.
 - Visualize the experiments statistics with `dvc exp show`.
 Repeat.